off-by-some/contrakit/examples/hallucinations/README.md

 ## Open Questions

-Our experiments showed three pressures—$45\%$ partiality, $\approx 11\%$ points structural contradiction, $\approx 75\%$ points architectural forcing.
-Those proportions held across the tasks we tested.
+Our experiments showed three pressures we've identified and quantified—$45\%$ partiality, $\approx 11\%$ points structural contradiction, $\approx 75\%$ points architectural forcing.
+Those proportions held across the synthetic tasks we tested.
 Do they hold across different task families?
+Could other mechanisms contribute that we haven't isolated yet?
 Building diagnostics that automatically attribute observed hallucination to each source remains an open challenge.

 Uncertainty capacity seems to distribute across system components—retrievers, planners, verifiers.
 But we don't know how it combines.
 Does it add linearly across modules?
 Bottleneck at the weakest link?
 Interact in more complex ways?
 Long chain-of-thought degradation suggests insufficient capacity per step compounds, but we need direct multi-module tests to confirm this.